tragisch/PlotGraphviz.jl/README.md

-And that represents the shortest path in graph, and we can visualize this unsing the $path$ option:
+And that represents the shortest path in our graph, and we can visualize this by using the $path$ option:

 ```julia